-To file a Claim with the EEOC, contact your closest local EEOC office.
+To file a claim with the EEOC, contact your closest local EEOC office.
 There is an office in Dallas, Houston, El Paso, and San Antonio.
 Charges can be filed in person, by mail, or by telephone.
 For more information about which office is closest, visit the EEOC Office List and Jurisdictional Map here.
 The EEOC now has an online service that helps individuals check the status of their charge online, so you will have an easier time communicating with the people overseeing your case.

-Step 5: Consult with an Attorney
+Step 3: Consult with an Attorney

 If your case is resolved successfully by one of these agencies, you might not need to hire an attorney or file a lawsuit.
 However, if your case is not resolved, you might need to pursue a lawsuit.
 By pursuing these official avenues first, you will have a stronger case if you later need to sue.
 Filing with the EEOC and TWCCRD is called “exhausting” your administrative remedy, meaning you did everything you could to resolve this through official means before pursuing a lawsuit.

-Step 6: Pursue a Claim in Court
+Step 4: Pursue a Claim in Court

 Under both agencies’ rules, you must allow the agency at least 180 days to investigate the charge of discrimination before proceeding with your claim in court.
 Cases can be brought to either state or federal courts.
-A case filed in state court under federal law may be subject to removal, which means a defendant employer might request to move the case to federal court because it involves a federal statute.
+A case filed in state court under federal law may be subject to removal, which means a defendant's employer might request to move the case to federal court because it involves a federal statute.

 Consulting a skilled attorney about your case will give you the best chance of succeeding with your lawsuit.
 Our experienced Houston employment law attorneys are familiar with the deadlines involved in a discrimination case.
-Shellist Lazarz Slobin LLP is experienced with filing complaints and handling lawsuits regarding all types of employment discrimination violations, and we have won a number of lawsuits resulting in client compensation.
+Shellist Lazarz Slobin is experienced with filing complaints and handling lawsuits regarding all types of employment discrimination violations, and we have won a number of lawsuits resulting in client compensation.
 Let us zealously represent you in negotiations and in court.